EnergyModelsX/EnergyModelsInvestments.jl/examples/README.md

 > **Note**
 >
-> The example is not running yet, as the instantiation would require that the package [`EnergyModelsBase`](https://github.com/EnergyModelsX/EnergyModelsBase.jl) is registered.
+> The *[geography example](https://github.com/EnergyModelsX/EnergyModelsInvestments.jl/blob/main/examples/geography.jl)* is not running yet, as the instantiation would require that the package [`EnergyModelsGeography`](https://github.com/EnergyModelsX/EnergyModelsBase.jl) is registered.
-> It is however possible to run the code directly from a local project in which the packages `TimeStruct`, `EnergyModelsBase`, `EnergyModelsInvestments`, `JuMP`, and `HiGHS` are loaded.
+> It is however possible to run the code directly from a local project in which the packages `TimeStruct`, `EnergyModelsBase`,`EnergyModelsGeography`, `EnergyModelsInvestments`, `JuMP`, and `HiGHS` are loaded.
 > In this case, you have to comment lines 2-7 out:
 >
 > ```julia